cridemichel/polypp/README.md

 > time ./timingtest 1
 ```
 where you can play with the number of threads by changing the value of the environment variable OMP_NUM_THREADES
 and the degree of the polynomial used for the timing test by changing the macro NDEG in the file timingtest.cpp.
+The present solver has an efficiency comparable to that of MPSolve (https://numpi.dm.unipi.it/software/mpsolve),
+but it does not perform any cluster analysis to boost the convergence in case of multiple roots and you can just
+set the working precision and not the precision of the roots.

 Enjoy!